Fewer seized vapes found with etomidate since tougher laws kicked in: HSA, MOH

 “Of those placed on rehabilitation, 105 have been compliant with their rehabilitation programme, while three etomidate abusers failed to attend their first rehabilitation appointments,” said MOH and HSA.

 Separately, 13 reoffenders have been placed in a Health Promotion Board (HPB) rehabilitation programme.
-Eleven of them have been compliant with their programme, while two have failed to attend their first appointments.
+Out of those, 11 people have been compliant with their programme, while the other two failed to attend their first appointments.

-Three people - two women and a man - have been charged in relation to etomidate-linked offences after they failed to attend or complete their rehabilitation appointments.
-Another man, who also failed to attend or complete his rehabilitation appointments, will be charged over vaping-related offences on Nov 11.
+Three people - two women and a man - have since been charged over etomidate-linked offences after they failed to attend or complete their rehabilitation appointments.
+Another man, who also failed to attend or complete his rehabilitation appointments, will be charged with vaping-related offences on Nov 11.

 The maximum penalty for etomidate offenders is a fine of up to S$10,000 (US$7,680) and imprisonment for up to two years, and a fine of up to S$2,000 for e-vaporiser offenders.